Big Ten Football Championship Game: Team selection

-The two participating teams in the game are the first place teams from each of the conference's two divisions.
+Through the 2023 edition, the participating teams in the game were the first place teams from each of the conference's two divisions.
+Starting in 2024, the game featured the top two teams in the conference standings.

 After the addition of Nebraska to the conference, there was much debate over what would be the best division of the 12 schools.
 Some felt that it would be best to maintain geographical divisions.
 Others felt that geography should only be a factor insofar as there was competitive balance between the two divisions.
 Another very important factor for Big Ten schools was the maintenance of long-standing rivalries that the schools held with each other.